PadmarajBhat/Cloud/Optimizing Your GCP Costs.md

 * Setting Up Cost Controls with Quota:
   * Quota can restrict the users from allocating resources which helps in controlling the budget
+  * User has to have product owner previlage to set up quotas